JAIPUR LITERATURE FESTIVAL 2023 – VOLUNTEER PROGRAMME

 Press and Media volunteers will be based at the Press Terrace where they will work closely with the Festival PR team to coordinate interviews with the speakers.
 You will also be responsible for assisting media persons with any festival-related queries.
 In addition, you’ll also need to make sure the Press Terrace is ready to receive authors for their interviews.

 Jaipur Music Stage

-You will be the eyes and ears of Jaipur Literature Festival by ensuring there is smooth coordination and interaction between the security guards, bouncers and the audience attending the Festival and the Jaipur Music Stage where artist security will take prime precedence.
+You will be the eyes and ears of the Jaipur Literature Festival by ensuring there is smooth coordination and interaction between the security guards, bouncers and the audience attending the Festival and the Jaipur Music Stage where artist security will take prime precedence.
 The Security Volunteers will work with Security agencies and assist their team members and Teamwork Arts Security Head during VVIP visits and be aware of any unwanted or anti-social activities.
-This year, additionally all security volunteers will also have to double up as protocol marshals to ensure that all necessary Covid rules/ protocols are followed.

 Every year at the Jaipur Literature Festival, we showcase our very own library and bookstore.
 Book inventory, helping the audience locate their next read, manning the bookstore as well as making sales will be your responsibility.
 This role can be more physically demanding and requires being on your feet.

 Food and Beverage and Lounge Management

 Volunteers in the department will need to ensure our lounges are stocked with refreshments, venues provided with adequate bottles of water and meals laid out on time.
 Volunteers will also need to help manage crowds during peak hours.
 This is an ideal role for hotel management and hospitality students.